 - Day 07: Sekathum to Amjilosa (2,510m/8,234ft) 5-6hrs trek

-After breakfast we continue our trek crossing suspension bridge and enter dense forests of bamboo trees, Utis trees and varied types of trees.
+After breakfast, we continue our trek crossing a suspension bridge and enter dense forests of bamboo trees, Utis trees and varied types of trees.
 You are likely to see troops of Langur monkeys and musk deer.
-We then cross another suspension bridge over Ghunsa Khola and reach at Jaubari.
-You can see beautiful waterfall here.
+We then cross another suspension bridge over Ghunsa Khola and reach Jaubari.
+You can see a beautiful waterfall here.
 We continue to follow Ghunsa Khola that takes you to Lamatar where we stop for lunch.
-After lunch, we walk through zigzag trail and enter into dense forests.
-After that we cross one more suspension bridge and take gradual ascend for 2 hours and 20 minutes of walk through straight trails will takes you to our camp.
+After lunch, we walk through the zigzag trail and enter into dense forests.
+After that, we cross one more suspension bridge and take gradual ascend for 2 hours and 20 minutes of walk through straight trails will take you to our camp.
 We stay overnight in Amjilosa.

 - Explore Sherpa and Tibetan folks in Amjilosa village